dB-XIX/Software-Security/README.md

-# Software-Security
-Briefly summarize your client, Artemis Financial, and their software requirements.
-Who was the client?
-What issue did they want you to address?
+# Software Security: Artemis Financial

+## Client Overview
+**Client**: Artemis Financial

-The client, Artemis Financial, wants to modernize their operations.
-They have a RESTful API and request our expertise in protecting it with the most current and effective software security methods.
+**Objective**: The client, Artemis Financial, aims to modernize their operations and requested assistance in securing their RESTful API with the most current and effective software security methods.

-What did you do well when finding your client’s software security vulnerabilities?
-Why is it essential to code securely?
-What value does software security add to a company’s overall well-being?

-I was able to research and update dependencies very well.
-Secure Code is critical to protecting company and client information and assets.
-Appropriately implemented software security saves the company time and money.

-What part of the vulnerability assessment was challenging or helpful to you?
+---

+## Identifying Software Security Vulnerabilities

+### Strengths
+- **Dependency Management**: I excelled at researching and updating dependencies to address known vulnerabilities.
+- **Secure Coding Practices**: Ensuring code is securely written protects sensitive company and client information and assets.

+### Importance of Secure Code
+- Secure code is critical for safeguarding data and preventing breaches.
+- Implementing proper software security saves the company time and money by mitigating potential risks before they become costly problems.

+### Value of Software Security
+- Enhances client trust and company reputation.
+- Protects critical assets and data from potential threats.
+- Ensures compliance with industry regulations and standards.

+---

+## Vulnerability Assessment

+### Challenges and Insights
+- **Manual Code Review**:
-The manual code review was the most challenging but rewarding to learn.
+  - **Challenge**: Conducting a thorough manual code review was time-consuming.

-How did you increase layers of security?
-In the future, what would you use to assess vulnerabilities and decide which mitigation techniques to use?

-I implemented secure coding practices and utilized static testing tools like Maven Dependency Check.
-I will use the strategies I have learned from this class in the future.

-How did you ensure the code and software application were functional and secure?
-After refactoring the code, how did you check to see whether you introduced new vulnerabilities?
-What resources, tools, or coding practices did you use that might be helpful in future assignments or tasks?
+  - **Insight**: The effort was rewarding, as it provided a deeper understanding of the codebase and potential vulnerabilities.

+### Mitigation Techniques
+- **Layers of Security**: Implemented secure coding practices to add multiple layers of protection.
+- **Assessment Tools**: Utilized static testing tools such as Maven Dependency Check to identify and address vulnerabilities.
+- **Future Strategy**: Leverage the strategies and tools learned during this project to assess and mitigate vulnerabilities effectively.

+---

+## Ensuring Functionality and Security

+### Methods Used
+- **Assessment Process**:
-I used the Vulnerability Assessment Process Flow Diagram to assess possible vulnerabilities, performed a manual code review and refactoring, and performed static testing with Maven Dependency Check.
-All of these tools will be helpful in the future.
+  - Used the Vulnerability Assessment Process Flow Diagram to systematically identify possible vulnerabilities.

-Employers sometimes ask for examples of work you have completed to show your skills, knowledge, and experience.
-What might you show future employers from this assignment?

-I have uploaded one of our projects for review.
+  - Conducted manual code reviews to spot issues not captured by automated tools.
+- **Testing and Validation**:
+  - Refactored code to enhance security.
+  - Performed static testing with Maven Dependency Check to ensure no new vulnerabilities were introduced.

+### Future Resources and Practices
+- Utilize the Vulnerability Assessment Process Flow Diagram for systematic analysis.
+- Continue using static testing tools and secure coding practices to maintain high standards in future assignments or tasks.

+---

+## Demonstrating Skills to Employers

+### Evidence of Skills
+- Uploaded one of the completed projects as a portfolio example to showcase:
+  - Expertise in secure coding practices.
+  - Ability to identify and address vulnerabilities effectively.
+  - Use of industry-standard tools and methods for ensuring software security and functionality.

+This project reflects my capability to enhance software security, protect assets, and maintain high functionality standards in professional software development.